AdobeDocs/experience-platform.en/help/assurance/views/event-transactions.md

 The Event Transactions view displays three columns in the order of the event processing flow:

-- **Client-side**: This column displays the events processed or received client-side, accessible to the Mobile SDK.
+- **[!UICONTROL Client-side]**: This column displays the events processed or received client-side, accessible to the Mobile SDK.
 This includes the events that were created using an API call, such as `Edge.sendEvent`, and the response event handles received by the client from the Edge Network server, if any.
 Examples of client-side events:
   - AEP Request Event is the event sent through the Edge extension and contains the XDM and optional free-form data.
   - AEP Response Event Handle is the event handle received from Edge Network in response to an AEP Request Event.
 A request event may receive none, one, or multiple response event handles.
   - AEP Error Response may be seen in case of an error, for example if the XDM payload could not be processed or if one of the upstream services returned an error or warning.
-- **Edge Network**: This column displays the event received server-side by the Edge Network through a network request and what data and metadata the event contained.
+- **[!UICONTROL Edge Network]**: This column displays the event received server-side by the Edge Network through a network request and what data and metadata the event contained.
-- **Upstream**: This column displays the events received by the configured upstream services, including detailed information about the processing and/or validation results for the incoming event.
+- **[!UICONTROL Upstream]**: This column displays the events received by the configured upstream services, including detailed information about the processing and/or validation results for the incoming event.
 Please note that this column is dynamic and may display different types of information depending on two main factors:
   - The datastream configuration and the services enabled on it.
   - The type of event sent to the Edge Network.